Afera Online Annual 2020 Conference

 “In doing this in an online environment, the advantage of this medium is that we can spread it out over a longer time period, enabling us to process the content of Sessions better, to prepare for and focus on specific sessions.”

 This year’s Programme is centred around the key Industry topics of sustainability and circularity.
-In close collaboration with Afera’s Sustainability Working Group, the organising committee has prepared a dynamic programme based on feedback from senior management and sustainability experts from a great number of Afera Member Companies surveyed earlier this year.
+In close collaboration with Afera’s Sustainability Working Group, the organising committee prepared a dynamic programme based on feedback from senior management and sustainability experts from a great number of Afera Member Companies surveyed earlier this year.
 The outcome is a series of 6 biweekly, 90-minute sessions covering a wide range of topics from regulation to raw materials, from supply chain sustainability to stakeholder management, and from business models to bonding your organisational structure to achieve results in sustainability.
-All Afera Member Company employees register for free.
+All Afera Member Company employees registered for free.

 15 October – Context and regulation

 Kavitha Ravikumar, strategy adviser and independent consultant, used a combination of industry and academic insights to set the scene by taking us through various schools of thought and trends and touched on the broader topics around sustainability.
 Over the course of the Conference, we will reflect on how we as individuals, organisations and an industry association can define and scope our own visions on sustainability, as well as set goals and a framework for making them actionable.
 Read

 Paulo Da Silva Lemos, policy officer at European Commission DG ENV, B1, updated us on the E.U.
 Plastics Strategy, Circular Economy Action Plan, Green Deal, Chemicals Strategy for Sustainability and Product Environmental Footprints.
 Read